SRombauts/UEPlasticPlugin/README.md

 Note that some studios also use task branches for assets, and include them in their code reviews.
 Unity Version Control locks extend to all branches, preventing two people from working at the same time on the same assets regardless of the branch they are one.
-The Plastic plugin also offers [some branch support to warn users if an asset has been changed in another branch](#branches-support).
+The plugin also offers [some branch support to warn users if an asset has been changed in another branch](#branches-support).

 To use branches, you would need to also close the Editor before switching from a branch to another, and before merging a branch into another:

-1. create a child branch from main using Plastic GUI
+1. create a child branch from main using the Desktop Client
 2. switch to it, updating the workspace, with the Unreal Editor closed
 3. start the Editor, make modifications and checkout assets
 4. then check-in the assets (remember to save everything, or close the Editor to make sure of it)